-It’s time to eat and all that needs to be done is to preheat your oven, pat dry the pork, and roast for 20 minutes.
+It’s time to eat the cider roasted pork tenderloin with cherry chutney and all that needs to be done is to preheat your oven, pat dry the pork, and roast for 20 minutes.
 Reheat your chutney while the pork is resting, slice and serve.
 It doesn’t get much easier than that for such an elegant and impressive dinner.

 This pork tenderloin recipe is truly very delicious, and easy!
 What a winning combo that is!
 If you like this recipe, you should also check out the recipe for Prosciutto Wrapped Pork Tenderloin with Apple Chutney which, although more work and a bit more difficult, is also an incredible superstar recipe.

 - Use a thermometer.
 The trick to cooking this pork tenderloin perfectly (and any other roast) is using an in oven thermometer.
 I love the Thermoworks DOT.
 I like pork tenderloin pork tenderloin cooked medium around 135 degrees F, plus rest time.
 However, most people prefer pork at 140.